Skillet Chicken and Penne

 A spiral ham can be the centerpiece of your holiday meal.
 An easy main course means you will have more time to devote to your tasty appetizers and side dishes!
 Taking a few extra minutes to prepare a simple homemade glaze for the ham will make it extra special.
 Impress your guests, when you tell them you didn’t use “that foil packet” to make a glaze.

 How much ham should you buy?
 The usual estimate is 3/4 pound per person for a bone-in ham.
 For small gatherings, you will likely find that even the smallest ham is much more than what you need.
 Don’t worry, you can send your guests home with leftovers, and you will enjoy ham sandwiches all week!
-And don’t forget to make a stock with the ham bone for Lentil Soup!
+And don’t forget to make a stock with the ham bone for Lentil Soup or Split Pea Soup.

 When shopping for a spiral ham, I go out of my way to look for the gluten free label.
 This year I went to more than one store (if they seem puzzled when you ask if the ham is gluten free go to another store!)